 What is the Difference Between Hot Chocolate and Hot Cocoa

-The basic difference really comes down to this:
+The essential difference comes down to this:

-Hot Cocoa, on the other hand, is a lighter, sweeter drink, made from cocoa powder, sugar, and milk or water (or even cream).
-It can be flavored with vanilla, caramel or cinnamon, and tends to be what we know as those store-bought packets with far too few of those teeny little marshmallow pieces
+Hot Cocoa, on the other hand, is a lighter, sweeter drink made from cocoa powder, sugar, and milk or water (or even cream).
+It can be flavored with vanilla, caramel, or cinnamon and tends to be what we know as those store-bought packets with far too few of those teeny little marshmallow pieces.

 Mom's DIY Hot Cocoa Mix (Bulk)

-Mom: "Hey, kids, wanna test the next batch?
+“Hey, kids, wanna test the next batch?

-Kids: "Nah," said no child of mine ever.
+“Nah,” said no child of mine ever.

 Directions:

-- Place confectioner's sugar, cocoa powder, milk and malt milk powders, salt, and arrowroot powder into an airtight container.
+- Place confectioner’s sugar, cocoa powder, milk and malt milk powders, salt, and arrowroot powder in a large bowl.

 Directions for serving: